esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 >💡Tip
 >For more information on popularity of various screen readers, browsers, and platforms, check out the [WebAIM Screen Reader Survey](https://webaim.org/projects/screenreadersurvey9/).

+Always check your analytics to get an idea of which browsers and devices that your users use.
+You might be testing with VoiceOver on desktop, but in fact, 80% of your users are navigating to the page on iPhone.
+Then you should probably test with VoiceOver on an iPhone.

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)